Our dogs are walking, barking ecosystems.

 Veterinarians are under increasing pressure to prescribe antibiotics with extra care.
 Unfortunately, drug companies feed a lot of misleading information to vets.
 Combined with pressure from peers, this leads a lot of vets to over-use antibiotics.
 In fact, the American Veterinary Medical Association’s (AVMA) Task Force For Antimicrobial Stewardship in Companion Animals said it “seems likely” that the amount of unnecessary use of antibiotics in companion animal settings is close to 50% .

 Massive antibiotic misuse has led to the development of antibiotic-resistant organisms.
 These organisms continue to flourish even when treated with our strongest medicines.
 There are even concerns that otherwise healthy dogs carry and spread these bugs.

-Be sure to make it clear to your veterinarian that you’re happy to … (even better, would prefer to) … avoid unnecessary antibiotic use.
+Be sure to make it clear to your veterinarian that you would prefer to avoid unnecessary antibiotic use.
 There are many natural alternatives that won’t cause the same damage to your dog’s health.

 Rebuilding The Canine Microbiome

-Occasionally antibiotics are unavoidable.
+Occasionally antibiotics may be unavoidable.
 If so, pre and probiotics are really, really important for helping rebuild gut health.